 In short, hydrocarbon gas liquids are used as feedstock to make various chemicals, plastic products, and synthetic rubber.
-HGLs are also used as fuels for heating, cooking, transportation, additives for gasoline, and blending agents for crude oil.
+HGLs are also used as fuels for heating, cooking, transportation, additives for gasoline, and blending agents for crude oil products.

 Residual fuel is a more general classification for fuel oils that ultimately remain after distillates and lighter HGL has refined away during the refining process.
 Residual fuels are segmented into two key categories, Number 5 and Number 6.

 Petroleum coke, still gas, asphalt, naphtha, lubricants, waxes, and other miscellaneous refined products fall into this category.
 Though the number of products in this category are marginal, the quality and breadth of these goods are instrumental across various industries with numerous uses.

-The pie chart at left shows the full breakdown of a typical barrel of refined products produced by US refiners.
+The pie chart at left shows the full breakdown of a typical barrel of refined products produced by U.S. refiners.